 Keto and other very-low-carbohydrate diets are associated with a number of potential adverse health effects, including dehydration, digestive issues, nutritional deficiencies, kidney stones, difficulty exercising, decreased metabolism, loss of muscle mass, gallbladder problems, menstrual irregularities, bone demineralization, thyroid dysfunction, fertility issues, and more.
 If you’d like to try keto, it’s important to make sure the potential benefits outweigh the risks.
 Talk to your doctor first, especially if you have health concerns.
 Most experts agree keto is not an appropriate diet for pregnant or breastfeeding women, people with thyroid conditions, high-performance athletes, or children with no medical reason for being in ketosis.

 Keto is not as easy to follow as paleo.
 Keto followers need to pay attention to consuming precise percentages of fat, protein, and carbs to keep the body in ketosis.
-A sample eating plan may look like this:
+A Paleo diet plan and a Keto Kickstart and menu eating plan may look like this:

 - Breakfast: Eggs, bacon, half an avocado, and coffee with heavy cream

 - Snack: Handful of macadamia nuts or pecans

 - Lunch: Salad made with lettuce, half an avocado, two hard-boiled eggs, and homemade oil and vinegar dressing